adybose/hackerrank/README.md

 # hackerrank
-Solutions to programming challenges on Hackerrank
+Solutions to programming challenges on Hackerrank in Python